 (umbral mag.
 0.93; Saros 144)

-A small annular eclipse will cover only 93% of the Sun in a very broad path, 266 km wide at maximum, and will last 7 minutes and 25 seconds.
-It will be visible across the Pacific, in Easter Island, and the southern tip of South America, just missing the Falkland Islands.
-The partial eclipse will be visible across the Pacific and in southern South America.
+A small annular eclipse covered only 93% of the Sun in a very broad path, 266 km wide at maximum, and lasted 7 minutes and 25 seconds.
+It was visible across the Pacific, in Easter Island, and the southern tip of South America, just missing the Falkland Islands.
+The partial eclipse was visible across the Pacific and in southern South America.

 14 Mar, 2025 AD